 There’s an old saying that goes, “two things in life are certain…death and taxes”.
 I believe a third thing should be added to the list…change, because whether we like it or not, things are going to change.

 One final season of change is more “personal” in nature.
 This is the season where we ourselves make a decision to change.
 It’s easy to live a passive life, to just sit back and resist change.
 We can take whatever comes our way and hold onto what we already have.
 But is this really living?
-Change can be difficult and sometimes scary, but a life full of regrets is scary also.
+Change can be difficult and scary at times, but a life full of regrets is scary also.

 So what season of change are you in right now?
 Is it a “predictable” season, an “unpredictable” one or a season of personal choice?